 The TEAS test is referred to by many names including:

 - TEAS V test

 “TEAS, which stands for Test of Essential Academic Skills, is administered through Assessment Technologies Institute (ATI) Nursing Education.
 The test is a basic aptitude test designed to identify students who would succeed in nursing school and who have the ability to think like a nurse.”

-The TEAS test is comprised of 4 components including:
+The TEAS test (or TEAS exam) is comprised of 4 components including:

 - Reading (40 questions, 50 minutes)

 - Science (30 items, 38 minutes)

 - English and Language Usage (55 items, 65 minutes)